 Medicare - The Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with End-Stage Renal Disease (generally those with permanent kidney failure who need dialysis or a kidney transplant).
-People with Medicare can get their Medicare health coverage through Original Medicare or a Medicare Advantage Plan.
+People with Medicare can get their Medicare health coverage through Original Medicare, a Program of All-inclusive Care for the Elderly (PACE) plan or a Medicare Advantage Plan.